Skip to content

 }

-The compiler automatically selects the best-matching version based on the types of the arguments passed at the call site—add(3, 4) calls the int version, and add(3.5, 2.1) calls the double version.
-This greatly helps code readability and consistency, so callers don't need to memorize a bunch of different names like add_int and add_double.
+The compiler automatically selects the best matching version based on the types of the arguments passed during the call—add(3, 4) calls the int version, while add(3.5, 2.1) calls the double version.
+This significantly improves code readability and consistency, as callers do not need to memorize a bunch of different names like add_int or add_double.

-There are quite a few details to the full rules of function overloading, such as overload resolution priorities and ambiguity handling, which we'll dive into in later chapters.
-For now, just knowing that this exists is enough.
+There are many details to the complete rules of function overloading, such as overload resolution priorities and ambiguity handling.
+We will discuss these in depth in later chapters.
+For now, it is enough to be aware of this concept.

-Let's integrate the concepts we've learned into a complete program, demonstrating function declarations, definitions, return value handling, and local scope:
+We will integrate the concepts we have learned into a complete program, demonstrating function declarations, definitions, return value handling, and local scopes:

 cpp